surma/surma.dev/content/things/rust-to-webassembly.md

 One important part of WebAssembly is its sandbox.
 It ensures that the code running in the WebAssembly VM gets no access to anything in the host environment apart from the functions that were explicitly passed into the sandbox via the imports object.

-Let’s say we want to generate some random numbers in our Rust code.
+Let’s say we want to generate random numbers in our Rust code.
 We could pull in the `rand` Rust crate, but why ship code for something if there is already something in the host environment.
 As a first step, we need to declare that our WebAssembly module expects an import:

 |||codediff|rust
 + #[link(wasm_import_module = "Math")]